maxsnew/IO/README.md

 port responses : Signal (Maybe String)
 ```
 The file will then be compiled to `test.js`, which is runnable with node.
-Keep in mind that the `evancz/automaton` and `jsdom` dependencies must still
+Keep in mind that the `jsdom` dependency must still
 be installed in each project directory!

 A working example can be seen in the [Elm-Test Travis CI configuration](https://github.com/deadfoxygrandpa/Elm-Test/blob/master/.travis.yml).